 To contact all current and former Core Group members, visit the network's LinkedIn page in the footer of this page.

-Besides regular exchange among members of an Expert Group, each selects a leader to represent the Expert Group and reports on its activities at learn4dev’s Annual Meeting.
+Besides regular exchange among members of a Learning Initiative, each selects a leader to represent the Initiative and reports on its activities at learn4dev’s Annual Meeting.

 FOCAL POINTSFocal points are responsible for: